alextok/dbsc-discussions/README.md

 Discussed feedback regarding the general performance of DBSC.
 MS internally discussed and received feedback from other application developers that while DBSC is performant enough during active usage, it is not performant enough when the device/web app hasn't been used for a while.

-Problem #1: The client has to wait for a network call to complete from the session refresh endpoint before workload navigation can happen.
+Issue #1: The client has to wait for a network call to complete from the session refresh endpoint before workload navigation can happen.
 We can solve this problem by including a special header in the request with refresh session information.
 There are possible alternative approaches for this, which need to be discussed separately.

-Problem #2: The nonce is not fresh on the client.
+Issue #2: The nonce is not fresh on the client.
 We discussed multiple approaches:
 1. Having a browser service to talk to some critical RPs to pre-fetch the nonce.
 2. Allowing nonce pre-fetching by the local key helper.

+Kristian will discuss privacy concern with privacy team.
+Google ok to do it for enterprise, but not for consumers.
+Discuss with Erik (MS) for resouces for design and implementation this optimization.

 We've decided to open GitHub issues for the above problems.